namiri-tech/docs-rdme-ng/docs/DIGITAX NIGERIA API HUB - GET STARTED/getting-started.md

 ---
 title: DigiTax Nigeria and FIRS e-Invoicing
 excerpt: >-
-  Overview of how to get started with DigiTax Nigeria API and integrate with FIRS e-Invoicing System
+  This API Hub contains guides and API reference pages for further understanding, equipping you on how to integrate with the FIRS E-Invoicing System using DigiTax Nigeria API
 hidden: false
 ---
 ## The DigiTax Nigeria API Hub

-This API Hub contains guides and API reference pages for further understanding, equipping you on how to integrate with the DigiTax Nigeria API.

 <Cards columns={2}>
   <Card title="Navigation" icon="fa-compass">